naween15/GithubLearning/README.md

 # GithubLearning
-A thorough understanding of a github
+A test understanding of a github